azat-co/aws-intermediate/labs/2-sdk-runs-ec2.md

 Create a user data shell script which will install Node v6 on the EC2 instance, copy the Hello World code to the EC2 instance and start the HTTP web server *right after the launch*.

-You might use this code as an inspiration:
+You might use this code as an inspiration (code/sdk/user-data.sh):

 ```
 #!/bin/bash -ex